-- Responsible for providing IT security oversight and security controls within the Oracle IT control environment. - Responsible for assuring that physical access to computer equipment, storage media and program documentation is restricted to authorized and appropriate personnel to protect systems and data from unauthorized modification in Oracle. - Responsible for assuring that logical access to Oracle production systems and data is restricted to authorized and appropriate individuals to protect systems and data from unauthorized access and support segregation of duties. - Responsible for assuring that the Oracle network infrastructure is properly secured, managed, and maintained to enable applications to operate effectively, to protect data from unauthorized changes, and to provide for its availability for processing.

-• Responsible for assuring that Oracle code development and configuration changes are appropriately initiated and authorized and function in accordance with system specifications to result in valid, complete, accurate, and timely processing of data.

-- Responsible for assuring that Oracle application and system processing are executed in a complete, accurate, and timely manner, and incidents are identified, tracked, recorded, and resolved in a complete, accurate, and timely manner. - Responsible for assuring that system capacity, availability, and operations are appropriately provided and monitors to prevent potential loss of data or inability to access data as required in Oracle.

-• Responsible for assuring that Oracle data, applications, and operating systems are backed up and procedures are employed to maintain the integrity of the tape media to permit timely restoration.
+- Responsible for providing IT security oversight and security controls within the Oracle IT control environment. - Responsible for assuring that physical access to computer equipment, storage media and program documentation is restricted to authorized and appropriate personnel to protect systems and data from unauthorized modification in Oracle. - Responsible for assuring that logical access to Oracle production systems and data is restricted to authorized and appropriate individuals to protect systems and data from unauthorized access and support segregation of duties. - Responsible for assuring that the Oracle network infrastructure is properly secured, managed, and maintained to enable applications to operate effectively, to protect data from unauthorized changes, and to provide for its availability for processing. - Responsible for assuring that Oracle code development, configuration changes, and patches for the operating system and database are appropriately initiated and authorized and function in accordance with system specifications to result in valid, complete, accurate, and timely processing of data. - Responsible for assuring that Oracle application and system processing are executed in a complete, accurate, and timely manner, and incidents are identified, tracked, recorded, and resolved in a complete, accurate, and timely manner. - Responsible for assuring that system capacity, availability, and operations are appropriately provided and monitors to prevent potential loss of data or inability to access data as required in Oracle. - Responsible for assuring that Oracle data, applications, and operating systems are backed up and procedures are employed to maintain the integrity of the tape media to permit timely restoration.
+Federal Reserve Bank St. Louis